JonJagger/cyber-dojo/readme.txt

 :support_filenames
   The names of necessary supporting non-text files.
 Each of these files must exist in the directory.
 For example, junit jar files or nunit assemblies.
+  These are symlinked to each practice folder.
+  Despite the name (:support_filenames) you can symlink a folder if you wish which can be very handy.
   Not required if you do not need support files.

 :unit_test_framework